 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Registration as a professional land surveyor as issued by the Pennsylvania State Bureau of professional and Occupational Affairs prior to appointment and during tenure of employment as a Surveyor and Regulatory.
+Registration as a Professional Land Surveyor as issued by the Pennsylvania State Registration Board for Professional Engineers, Land Surveyors, and Geologists prior to appointment and during tenure of employment as a Surveyor and Regulator.